One of the questions I get most often is: what’s in my camera bag?

-But first—that philosophy… (if you simply cannot wait, snag my Complete Gear List here by joining The Abundance Plan Waitlist.)
+(If you simply cannot wait, snag my Complete Gear List here by joining The Abundance Plan Waitlist.)

-It’s the myth that if we get a fancy camera and the same lens the industry greats use, then, suddenly, our desired results will be achieved.
-I’m sure you’re thinking that Patrick had some special custom-made Phase One kit or something similar that spits out unfairly beautiful images with every click.
+It’s easy to get hung up on the tools of the trade.
+It’s the myth that if we get a fancy camera and the same lens the “industry greats” use, then, suddenly, we’ll be able to produce outstanding work.
+I’m sure you’re thinking that Patrick had some special custom-made Phase One kit, or something similar that spits out unfairly beautiful images with every click.
+I did too.

-Inside my signature course, The Abundance Plan, that’s exactly what we cultivate: your unique vision, creativity and strategy that will build the photography business of your dreams.
+Inside my signature course, The Abundance Plan, that’s exactly what we cultivate: your unique vision, creativity, and strategy that will build the photography business of your dreams.

 When you join the waitlist today, you’ll be first in line when enrollment opens.